Setting up a land-based farm

 - Application for company, incorporated society, limited partnership

 - Application for trust or partnership

 The application for client registration can be submitted at the same time as your application for a fish-farm licence.

-- evidence you have the right to use the land for the fish farm (for example, a copy of the lease agreement or ownership papers)
+- evidence of your right to use the land for the fish farm (for example, a copy of the lease agreement or ownership papers)

 - a list of species you want to farm and where you will get stock from

-- duplicate plans of the farm site and layout
+- plans of the farm site and layout

 - the application fee of $2,008.20 (including GST).

-Send the completed forms and supporting documents to:
+Send your completed application form and any supporting documents to email@example.com

 Private Bag 14